Use your Gmail in a better client. Without leaving Gmail

 The official Gmail apps cannot help with the rest.
 The web UI shows you Gmail.
 The iOS and Android apps will let you add an Outlook or Yahoo account through a generic add-account flow, but that flow falls back to IMAP and loses the same things IMAP always loses.
 Apple Mail will hold all of them, at the cost of speaking IMAP to all of them.

 Epistles speaks each provider in its own native protocol.
 Gmail through the Gmail API.
-Microsoft 365 through MS Graph.
+Microsoft 365 through OWA.
 Fastmail through JMAP.
 ProtonMail through Proton's API with OpenPGP decryption on your device.
+Apple Mail / iCloud through one app-specific-password wizard that provisions IMAP mail plus iCloud calendar and contacts together.
 Anything else through IMAP and SMTP.
 Each adapter is loaded separately, so a Gmail-only mailbox never downloads ProtonMail's crypto code, and a Fastmail-only mailbox never downloads Gmail's.
 The accounts share a keyboard, a composer, a command palette at ⌘K, and a single search index, while each remains, on the wire, exactly what its provider intended.

 The Gmail web UI cannot do this.
 The Gmail mobile apps cannot do this.
 Mimestream by design will not.
 Apple Mail does it poorly because of the protocol it picked.
 It is the reason Epistles exists.